Entropy as an arrow of time: An example of apparent irreversibility

 Consider the situation in which a large container is filled with two separated liquids, for example a dye on one side and water on the other.
 With no barrier between the two liquids, the random jostling of their molecules will result in them becoming more mixed as time passes.
-However, if the dye and water are mixed then one does not expect them to separate out again when left to themselves.
+However, if the dye and water are mixed then one does not expect them to separate again when left to themselves.
 A movie of the mixing would seem realistic when played forwards, but unrealistic when played backwards.

 If the large container is observed early on in the mixing process, it might be found only partially mixed.
 It would be reasonable to conclude that, without outside intervention, the liquid reached this state because it was more ordered in the past, when there was greater separation, and will be more disordered, or mixed, in the future.

 Now imagine that the experiment is repeated, this time with only a few molecules, perhaps ten, in a very small container.
 One can easily imagine that by watching the random jostling of the molecules it might occur—by chance alone—that the molecules became neatly segregated, with all dye molecules on one side and all water molecules on the other.
 That this can be expected to occur from time to time can be concluded from the fluctuation theorem; thus it is not impossible for the molecules to segregate themselves.
 However, for a large number of molecules it is so unlikely that one would have to wait, on average, many times longer than the current age of the universe for it to occur.
 Thus a movie that showed a large number of molecules segregating themselves as described above would appear unrealistic and one would be inclined to say that the movie was being played in reverse.
 See Boltzmann's second law as a law of disorder.